-Bean - Greek Gigante - 46RW5 has been added to your order
+Bean - Greek Gigante - 46RW5 quantity is limited to 0.0 units

 Details This tall line of broad bean can withstand heavy winter frosts as low as -10deg here in the Amuri basin when plants are young, but equally handles the heat as well, will grow mostly unsupported up to 1.5m tall.
 In colder parts of the South Island and Inland North Island you dont want to sow broad beans between March and and early May if plants are over 10cm tall, heavy frosts will damage or kill.
 Plants under this size handle frosts well.Botanical name Vicia fabaPrice per packet $4.00Packet contents approx 30Grower name Richard Watson